beccauwu/jobget/README.md

 ## Other

-The code is messy atm but i'll work on tidying it up
+The code is messy atm but i'll work on tidying it up.
+I've made a client class in ./client which I'm working on, it's untested.
+The working functionality is all from jobget-cli.py which is the original app

+## Usage

+Run the cli tool with `python jobget-cli.py <options>`